The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Problem Setting and Notation

 We consider a Bayesian $k$-armed stochastic bandit setting where a decision-maker sequentially pulls from a set of unknown arms, and aims to maximize the expected cumulative reward generated.
 In this section we present the technical details of our model and problem setting.
 Throughout, we use the shorthand that $[n]$ denotes the set of integers $\{1,\ldots,n\}$.
+We also use the notations $O(\cdot)$, $\Theta(\cdot)$, and $\Omega(\cdot)$ to represent asymptotic scaling of different parameters \citep{de1981asymptotic}.
+And we use $\tilde{O}(\cdot)$ instead of $O(\cdot)$ when the asymptotic relationship holds up to logarithmic factors.

-{\bf Time}.
-Time is discrete, denoted by $t = 1, \ldots, T$; $T$ denotes the time horizon.
+\paragraph{Time.} Time is discrete, denoted by $t = 1, \ldots, T$; $T$ denotes the time horizon.
+Motivated by recent industrial experimentation platforms that the sample size is fixed, we assume $T$ is known \citep{cooprider2023science}.